If you don’t have these…you don’t have a successful business blog…

 Start by simply structuring your day!
 Make a list of daily tasks.
 What should get done every single day?
 This list, for the record, should be fairly short.
 Perhaps 1 or 2 tasks ONLY.
 The more you fill up your day with the mundane tasks (which you’ll probably be able to automate to a certain extent), the less you’ll have time to focus on projects that REALLY move you forward.

 Next, think up 1-2 PASSION projects that will move your business forward in either traffic OR finances.
 This is SUPER important!!!
 Passion projects should SCARE you a little bit.
 They should be something totally new which you are adding to your arsenal.
 If you don’t get a little knot in your stomach about this new idea…it’s too easy.

 When I was first starting out, my passion projects looked like “webinars”, “influencer marketing interviews” and “challenge launches”.
 Now, they are looking more like “Facebook Ad Funnels” and “Summits”.

 Oooo…nervous just thinking about them!!

 Learning New Systems

 Education in your industry, until the day you retire your blog, should stay front and center on your journey.
 This could take the form of courses, youtube videos, Facebook Livestreams, free downloads, blog posts…ALL THE THINGS!!!!!!
-(The Blogger’s Guide to Traffic membership site has over 20 courses, pdfs mini trainings and more to help you learn on a budget! $29 a month is SO much easier to handle than 8 payments of $97…don’tcha think??)
+(The Wham!
+Bam!
+Business Plan! has over 20 courses, pdfs mini-trainings and more to help you learn on a budget!
+SUCH a better value for the bucks…don’tcha think??)

 HOWEVER will you keep all of these resources straight??!!